CodeArchitectSam/TaskAPI/README.md

 - For API testing, you can also use Postman or similar tools.
 Remember to set the `Accept: application/json` header for proper responses.

 ## Screenshots
-- Check the screenshots folder
+- Check the public/screenshots folder